LucyDillon/cefotaxime_wastewater_metagenomics/calculate_TPM_of_taxa.md

 # continued below ...
 ```

-Now add up the number of reads assigned for each contig, for each taxonomy:
+#### Step 4d: Add up the number of reads assigned for each contig, for each taxonomy
 ```
 # continuing from the python code above, we will group by species_ID, sample, and sum the mapped_reads and contig length:
 >>> species_sample_grouped = merged_data.groupby(['species_ID', 'sample'], as_index=False)[['mapped_reads', 'contig_length']].sum()